H.R. McMaster Will Be Replaced By John Bolton As National Security Adviser

 Frustrations appeared to run both ways.
 McMaster mocked Trump at a private dinner in July, saying he had the intelligence of a “kindergartner,” five sources with knowledge of the conversation told BuzzFeed News last November.
 Michael Anton, a spokesman for the National Security Council, said at the time that "actual participants in the dinner" denied that McMaster made those comments.

 Bolton, though, has long been a Trump favorite.
-He's been omnipresent on Fox News throughout Trump's presidency, where he tends to speak bluntly.
-One case in point: During his Thursday night interview, he referred to whoever leaked internal White House information as "some munchkin in the executive branch."
-He has been floated for a seemingly endless number of foreign policy or national security jobs since even before Trump won the presidency.
+He's been omnipresent on Fox News throughout Trump's presidency, where he tends to speak bluntly on national security news of the day.
+One case in point: During his Thursday night interview, he referred to whoever leaked internal White House deliberation's about Trump's call with Russian President Vladimir Putin this week as "some munchkin in the executive branch."

+Bolton has been floated for a seemingly endless number of foreign policy or national security jobs since even before Trump won the presidency.

 In May 2016, months before Trump was even the official Republican nominee, Bolton said it would be an “honor to be considered for any position” in a potential Trump administration.
 Trump himself suggested during the campaign that he would consider Bolton for secretary of state, telling radio host Hugh Hewitt in August 2016 that Bolton is “a good man.”
 But a month after Trump’s win, there was already a campaign underway to prevent him from being nominated for any job in the State Department, with Republican senators reportedly skeptical of his fit.